Watch or listen to this episode:

-In this video on my YouTube Channel, I discuss how companies need to start to A/B software development to find what customers value.
-Relying on planning up front based on user feedback and research just isn’t competitive anymore!
+Companies need to start to A/B software development to find what customers value.
+Relying on planning up front based on customer feedback and research just isn't competitive anymore!

 Software development is not like manufacturing.
 We don't have to make sure it's perfect before we start to build.
 In fact, that's not a very agile approach - and we'll too often build things that waste money!

 When we do lean software development, we look at a lean canvas, or a business model canvas, and figure out which aspect of the business we want to impact through a change.

 We need to design an experiment to test that change, and part of lean product management is setting up these experiments so we can test whether the experiments we run are pointing us towards the impact to the business we want to make.

 We need to choose a measurable outcome to impact first, and figure out how to measure it.
 What will constitute success?